Welcome To The Closet Sales Era

 ”

-Scenes like this are growing more common across the United States.
-Girls star Jemima Kirke also hosted a closet sale recently in New York City, while TikTok-famous vintage shop Rogue has similar events regularly, partnering with designers, creators, and other stylish creatives to sell their clothes.
-But the phenomenon is not just reserved for New York City's most fashion-minded.
+Scenes like this are only growing more common.
+Girls star Jemima Kirke also hosted a closet sale recently while TikTok-famous vintage shop Rogue has similar events regularly, partnering with designers, creators, and other stylish creatives to sell their clothes.
+But the phenomenon is not just reserved for certain cities most fashion-minded.
 On TikTok, searches for “closet sale event” have grown to nearly four billion views, with non-celebrities sharing information about sales they're hosting.

+Similar to garage and estate sales, closet sales, in which people put items from their own wardrobe up for grabs, is nothing new.
+But amid a pandemic and growing concerns over climate impact, a new generation is turning to shopping from each other’s closets as a way to participate in the circular fashion economy rather than purchase new.

 Advertisement